nickknw/nickknowlson.com/_posts/2012-07-17-seven-languages-week-3-day-2.markdown

 {% endhighlight %}

 Prolog solves for the missing parameter and correctly calculates the result!
+This is the major difference between traditional languages and a logic language.
-This is still not the best way to think about rules though, as it breaks down when confronted with this:
+But `(param1, return value, param2)` is still not the best way to think about rules, as it breaks down when confronted with something like this:

 {% highlight prolog %}
 ?- append(List1, List2, [1, 2, 3]).